Scroll down to the script below, click on any sentence (including terminal blocks!) to jump to that spot in the video!

 dev secrets vault, it's set to use the

-Well, we could run over here and say:
+Well, we could run over to the terminal and say:

 php bin/console secrets:set MAILER_DSN

 And then modify the vault value.
 But... ugh - then I have to be super careful not to commit that change... and eventually...
-I probably will on accident.
-Fortunately... there's a built-in solution for this!
+I will on accident... and I'll look super uncool because I accidentally changed a development secret.
+Fortunately, for absent-minded committers like me, there's a built-in solution to help!

 php bin/console secrets:set MAILER_DSN --local